Historical records

 Legislation and discussion of issues affecting women feature throughout our departmental record holdings.
 The Department of the Taoiseach collection contains high-level material on matters discussed at cabinet and government meetings and covers a broad spectrum of political and administrative concerns of the time.
 New legislation which came before cabinet and files dealing with acts such as the Infanticide Act of 1944 provide insights into changing official attitudes to women.

+Meanwhile, Ireland becoming a member of the European Economic Community in 1973 and the establishment of a Minister of State for Women’s Affairs led to further development of women’s rights in the official record.
 The Departments of Labour, Justice, Industry and Commerce and the Office of the Attorney General in particular, hold material on this matter eg file ref 2009/74/549 relates to legal questions on the status of women in Ireland and file ref 2010/27/116 refers to the United Nations Convention on the Elimination of All Forms of Discrimination Against Women while records contained in file ref 2010/27/116 concern maternity protection for women in employment.
+Additional files can be located by searching our online catalogue.

 Environment/Local Government and Public Services Union